-Table 9.
-Situations that would qualify as HCV 2 A large area (for example: more than 50,000 ha, but this size is not a standard) which is located relatively far from human settlements, roads or other access.
-Especially if the area is one of the largest in size in a x particular country or region.
-Smaller areas that provide key landscape functions such as connectivity and buffering (e.g. protected area buffer zones or corridors connecting protected areas or high quality habitat).
-This smaller area will be x considered HCV 2 only if it has a role in maintaining the larger area within the wider landscape.
-A large area that is more natural and intact than other similar areas and provides habitat for major x predators or species with diverse needs. ^
+Conditions for the existence of HCV 2 Finding A large area (for example: more than 50,000 ha, but this size is not a standard) which is located relatively far from human settlements, roads or other access.
+Especially if the area is one of the largest in size in a particular country or region. х Smaller areas that provide key landscape functions such as connectivity and buffering (e.g. protected area buffer zones or corridors connecting protected areas or high quality habitat).
+This smaller area will be considered HCV 2 only if it has a role in maintaining the larger area within the wider landscape. х A large area that is more natural and intact than other similar areas and provides habitat for major predators or species with diverse needs. х